 Men and Depression, Talk by Dr Jane Alexander of ICHAS

-During Green Ribbon Month, Dr Jane Alexander held a talk around the topic of men and depression.
+During Green Ribbon Month, Dr Jane Alexander held a talk on the topic of men and depression.
 It’s an area there has been a lot of debate around recently and Jane highlighted some stats, the symptoms but also the challenges men have when it comes to taking what is often for them the most difficult step, reaching out for help.

 Depression and Young Men